asus4/TextureSource/Packages/com.github.asus4.texture-source/README.md

 # Texture Source

-TextureSource is an utility for utilizing Computer Vision in Unity.
+TextureSource is an utility for using CV in Unity.
 It enables you to choose multiple input sources in Editor.

 ## Acknowledgement